-SAP has released the monthly critical patch update for September 2012.
-This patch update closes 27 vulnerabilities in SAP products (two related to HOT News, which means they are the most important, 19 with high priority, 5 with medium and 1 with low).
+SAP released its monthly critical patch update for September 2012 which closes 27 vulnerabilities in SAP products (two related to HOT News, which means they are the most critical, 19 with high priority, 5 with medium and 1 with low).

 The following issues were found: